danbriggs/Turing/doc/proofs.md

 If all else fails, it might be a good idea to generate the set of all configurations that could lead to a halt state in 1, 2, 3,... steps.
 So far, this method has not yielded results for any of the HNRs.
 But it has been an invaluable tool working with larger sets of simpler machines!

+## I just want the state diagrams for the 43 machines

+They're at the bottom of [record7-19-20.txt](record7-19-20.txt).
+They were taken from [Skelet's nonregular machines page](https://skelet.ludost.net/bb/nreg.html).

 ## [Next page: extending the program code](extend.md)